srikanth-narayanan/CarND-MPC/README.md

     cd uWebSockets
     git checkout e94b6e1
     ```
-    Some function signatures have changed in v0.14.x.
-See [this PR](https://github.com/udacity/CarND-MPC-Project/pull/3) for more details.

 * **Ipopt and CppAD:** Please refer to [this document](https://github.com/udacity/CarND-MPC-Project/blob/master/install_Ipopt_CppAD.md) for installation instructions.
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).
 This is already part of the repo so you shouldn't have to worry about it.